 These days, businesses cannot be said to be completely autonomous because there is simply so many regulations and policies that companies must consider.
 This includes things like complying with the national living wage and pensions auto enrolment, among many other policies.

 This excludes industry specific regulations that will apply depending on the industry you are in.
 The food industry, for example, has a myriad of policies that the company must contend with before it even considers setting up shop.
-Inventory management software can help food manufacturing businesses comply with safety and health requirements.
+Small business inventory management software can help food manufacturing businesses comply with safety and health requirements.

 While larger businesses are often able to include the cost of running through these procedures as part and parcel of the cost to the consumer, it may not be that simple for a small enterprise.
 Keeping up with ever-changing regulations is a time consuming and costly affair, and this poses a big risk for SMEs who may be struggling with funding already.